MatteoTomassetti/dsp/01-install.md

 ### Install [git](http://git-scm.com/).

-You have it installed if you can run `git --version` at the command line and get output like `git version 2.3.5`.
+You have it installed if you can run `git --version` at the command line and get output like `git version 2.3.5`. --> DONE!
+But Actually the most recent version is 2.3.6

 ### Install [Anaconda](http://continuum.io/downloads).